LostInTheBugs/Backpack-scripts/README.md

 # Backpack-scripts

 This is my first (unprofitable) bot on the Backpack exchange.
+The project is currently under development: the strategies are still experimental.

 The script is based on the Python API client available at: https://support.backpack.exchange/exchange/api-and-developer-docs/api-clients
 The documentation for Backpack Exchange APIs is available here: https://docs.backpack.exchange/